 How to Use Cacao Nibs

-- Use cacao nibs in a variety of dishes, from sweet to savory.
+You can use cacao nibs in a variety of dishes, from sweet to savory.
+Here are some ways they can perk up your cuisine:

 - Add some pizzazz to your morning oatmeal by adding a teaspoon or two of cocoa nibs for a fun texture and chocolate boost.

-- Create an easy dessert by melting 1/2 cup dark chocolate chips along with 1/4 cup peanut butter--mix in a tablespoon of cocoa nibs and spread onto a silicone mat.
-Chill for 20 minutes in the freezer for a delicious treat!
+- Create an easy dessert by melting 1/2 cup dark chocolate chips along with 1/4 cup peanut butter.
+Mix in a tablespoon of cocoa nibs and spread it onto a silicone mat.
+Chill for 20 minutes in the freezer for a delicious treat.

 - The nibs are a great addition to homemade trail mix, granola, or eaten alone as a satisfying alternative to chocolate candy when a craving strikes.